There are three fellowship tracks available:

 - Autism and Communications Disorders Clinic (ACDC) evaluating children ages 0-5 years old: answering referral questions pertaining to development, speech-language disorders, and ASD.

-- Neuropsychological and Developmental Psychiatry Clinic (NDPC) for children and adolescents with complex medical presentations ages 6-17: answering referral questions for children with complex medical histories, cognitive and academic struggles, and mental health comorbidities.
+- Neuropsychology and Developmental Psychiatry Clinic (NDPC) for children and adolescents with complex medical presentations ages 6-17: answering referral questions for children with complex medical histories, cognitive and academic struggles, and mental health comorbidities.

 - Autism Spectrum Disorders Diagnostic Clinic: answering referral questions focused on the diagnosis of ASD, utilizing ADOS-2 and standardized developmental interviewing.